leafwind/twitch_helper/README.md

 It will retrieve information from backend server via http connection. (given user name and channel name)

+#### Debug

+* `No 'Access-Control-Allow-Origin' header is present on the requested resource.`
+    * try add your site in permissions in manifest.json

 ## Does this extension need my account authorization?

 No. This extension does not need any authority.

 It just get user name and channel name from the web source code.

 ## Credits